The Ultimate 510(k) Submission Checklist for 2025

 What is an RTA checklist for a 510(k)?

 RTA stands for 'Refuse to Accept.'
 An RTA checklist is used by the FDA during their initial review to ensure a 510(k) submission is administratively complete.
 If key documents or sections are missing, the FDA will issue an RTA hold, delaying the substantive review.
-Our checklist is designed to help you pass this initial RTA screening.
+Our comprehensive checklist covers all 19 major sections to help you pass this initial RTA screening.

 How long does it take to prepare a 510(k) submission?

 Preparing a 510(k) can take anywhere from 3 to 9 months, depending on the complexity of the device, the availability of predicate data, and the need for performance testing.
-Using a tool like Cruxi can significantly accelerate the drafting and preparation phase by automating document generation and ensuring eSTAR compliance from the start.
+With 19 major sections and hundreds of specific requirements, using a comprehensive checklist and AI-powered tools like Cruxi can significantly accelerate the preparation phase.

 Is the eSTAR template required for all 510(k) submissions?

 Yes, as of October 1, 2023, all 510(k) submissions must be submitted using the electronic Submission Template And Resource (eSTAR) PDF.
 The FDA no longer accepts older formats.
-Our platform is built around the eSTAR structure to ensure full compliance.
-You can learn more in our complete guide to eSTAR.
+Our platform is built around the eSTAR structure to ensure full compliance with all 19 sections.